 If a photo is removed you will be emailed and told that this has happened and warned that repeated offences might get you banned.
 This warning isn't a fake one, and we will ban your account for multiple infractions.

-Nudity and sexual content
+- Nudity and explicit sexual content

 Hateful, illegal or violent imagery

 Any photos with hateful imagery, or anything overly violent, offensive, illegal, disturbing, or otherwise inappropriate for a dating site will be removed and may also get you banned.
+For example:

 - Images, logos, or hand signs/ gestures for hate groups